 Turkey Gambling Regulation

-Gambling Regulation Turkey, officially known as the Republic of Turkey is a country that is predominantly located in Western Asia, with a small part also being located in Southeast Europe, joining the rest of the Balkan countries.
-While gambling has been a part of Turkey’s history for several years, nowadays, it is strictly regulated, giving Turkish people almost no legal forms of gambling they can enjoy.
+Gambling Regulation Turkey, officially known as the Republic of Turkey, is a country predominantly located in Western Asia, with a small part in Southeast Europe that connects it to the Balkans.
+Although gambling has been part of Turkey’s history for many years, it is now strictly regulated, leaving Turkish people with almost no legal forms of gambling.

-Casinos have been banned in Turkey towards the end of the 20th century.
-Meanwhile, in 2006, the country also outlawed non-state online gambling, further restricting the industry in the country.
-While the government is taking strict actions to prevent illegal gambling, many Turks continue to look for ways to participate in activities that are banned by the law.
+Casinos were banned in Turkey toward the end of the 20th century.
+Meanwhile, in 2006, the country also outlawed non-state online gambling, further restricting the industry.
+While the government takes strict action to prevent illegal gambling, many Turks continue to look for ways to participate in activities that the law bans.

-Just like land-based gambling, the online form of this type of entertainment is also deemed illegal on the territory of Turkey.
+Just like land-based gambling, online gambling is also deemed illegal in Turkey.
 While some countries do not take any particular measures to regulate online gambling, Turkey is serious about restricting access to gambling websites.
-What is more, through a law issued in 2013, the Turkish government started targeting individuals who participate in online gambling instead of casino operators.
+Moreover, through a law issued in 2013, the Turkish government began targeting individuals who participated in online gambling rather than casino operators.

-While the country has banned almost any form of gambling, it has authorized IDDAA, which is a betting business owned by the state, to offer online gambling in Turkey.
-The monopoly type of gambling operations, however, was changed in 2017, with lotteries, horse racing betting, and sports betting rights being transferred to the private sector.
-To better understand the legal framework of the Turkish gambling laws, you might want to check Turkey’s gambling history and the pieces of legislation that regulate the said industry.
+Although the country has banned almost every form of gambling, it has authorized IDDAA, a state-owned betting business, to offer online gambling in Turkey.
+This monopoly, however, changed in 2017 when the rights to lotteries, horse-race betting, and sports betting were transferred to the private sector.
+To better understand Turkey’s legal framework, you may want to review the country’s gambling history and the legislation that regulates the industry.

 History of Gambling in Turkey